historic range of the chestnut, before the blight

 chestnuts at the Lesesne State Forest produce seeds, but no seedlings grow in the understory

-However, the living trees could not resist Cryphonectria parasitica (known until 1978 as Endothia parasitica), a fungus common in China and Japan.
+The major threat to living trees was Cryphonectria parasitica (known until 1978 as Endothia parasitica), a fungus common in China and Japan.
 The chestnut blight was first discovered in chestnuts growing at the Bronx Zoo in 1904.
 William Murrill, a Virginia mycologist working at the New York Botanical Garden and known as "Mr. Mushroom," determined the cause.
 The blight spread throughout the eastern United States, with spores spread by wind and birds.
-It took about 20 years to reach Virginia.1
+It took about 20 years to reach Virginia.2

 wild chestnut (Castanea dentata)

 on Warspur Trail near Mountain Lake (Giles County)

 Perhaps four billion chestnut trees were killed by the foreign fungus in 50 years.
 By 1950, nearly all mature chestnuts across the Eastern United States were dead.3

 The American chestnut could cope with American forms of the fungus, growing "wound tissue" to isolate a part of the tree where local diseases had entered through a crack in the bark.
 Similarly, the Asian version of the chestnut tree (Castanea mollissima) could resist the Asian fungus.
 However, the Asian version of the fungus grows too fast for the American chestnut tree's defensive response.